-Dr. Cindy Pang is an experienced obstetrician and gynae-oncologist with more than 10 years of clinical practice.
-She received her MBBS (Bachelor of Medicine/Bachelor of Surgery) from the National University of Singapore and subsequently completed 6 years of specialist training in Obstetrics & Gynaecology.
-She was granted Membership to the Royal College of Obstetricians and Gynaecologists in the UK as well as Master of Medicine (O&G) by National University of Singapore in 2008.
+Dr. Cindy Pang is an experienced obstetrician and gynaeoncologist with more than 10 years of clinical practice.
+She received her Bachelor’s degree in Medicine and Surgery from the National University of Singapore and subsequently completed 6 years of specialist training in Obstetrics & Gynaecology.
+She was granted membership to the Royal College of Obstetricians and Gynaecologists in the UK as well as Master of Medicine (O&G) by National University of Singapore in 2008.
 Thereafter, she achieved Specialist Accreditation with the Ministry of Health Singapore and the Singapore Medical Council in 2010.
-She also serves as a Council Member in the Society of Colposcopy and Cervical Pathology of Singapore (SCCPS) since 2009.
+She also serves as a Council Member in the Society of Colposcopy and Cervical Pathology of Singapore since 2009.

-Dr. Pang underwent advanced surgical training as a fellow at the Western Australian Gynae-oncology group in Perth under the Health Manpower Development Plan from Ministry of Health and SingHealth Foundation in 2012.
-This has equiped her with skills for complex pelvic oncologic surgeries as well as advanced laparoscopic procedures.
+Dr. Pang underwent advanced surgical training as a fellow at the Western Australian GynaeOncology group in Perth under the Health Manpower Development Programme from Ministry of Health and SingHealth Foundation in 2012.
+This has equipped her with skills for complex pelvic oncologic surgeries as well as advanced laparoscopic procedures.

-Dr. Pang is an accredited colposcopist and trainer, having run a weekly pre-invasive disease (abnormal Pap smear and pre-cancerous change) clinic in the Obstetric and Gynaecology Centre SGH.
-She also assists the division of graduate medical studies, NUH in assessing trainees for in-hospital clinical training modules on colposcopy.
+Dr. Pang is an accredited colposcopist and trainer, having run a weekly pre-invasive disease (abnormal Pap smear and pre-cancerous change) clinic in the Obstetric and Gynaecology Centre at Singapore General Hospital.
+She also assists the division of graduate medical studies, National University Hospital in assessing trainees for in-hospital clinical training modules on colposcopy.

 She is passionate about public education on prevention and early detection of female cancers and has been actively involved in several cancer prevention talks and campaigns.
-She represented Singapore General Hospital in the Women’s Gynaecological Cancer Awareness Month Steering Committee (WGCAMC) organised by Singapore Cancer Society.
-She was a clinical instructor of Yong Loo Lin School of Medicine, as well as a clinical tutor at the Duke-NUS Graduate School of Medicine.
+She represented Singapore General Hospital in the Women’s Gynaecological Cancer Awareness Month Steering Committee organised by Singapore Cancer Society in 2015.
+Teaching and training medical trainees and junior doctors is also one of her dedications.
+She is a clinical instructor of Yong Loo Lin School of Medicine, as well as an Adjunct Professor at the Duke-NUS Graduate School of Medicine.

 Dr. Pang is one of SOG’s Women Cancer Specialists.
-She currently operates out of SOG-Cindy Pang Clinic for Women & GynaeOncology in Mount Elizabeth Novena Specialist Centre
+She currently operates at SOG-Cindy Pang Clinic for Women & GynaeOncology in Mount Elizabeth Novena Specialist Centre.